medplum/medplum/packages/docs/docs/bots/insurance-eligibility-check.md

 Insurance billing is complex, and the fact that there are approximately 300 medical billing companies in the US speaks to that.
 This example will walk through a very simple eligibility check to demonstrate the concepts and data structures.

-_This guide includes an example of a bot written in Typescript, deployed using the [Medplum CLI](https://github.com/medplum/medplum-demo-bots)._
+_This guide includes an example of a bot written in TypeScript, deployed using the [Medplum CLI](https://github.com/medplum/medplum-demo-bots)._

 ## This guide will show you